adhilsalim/auto-form/README.md

-## Google Forms Management Tools
+## lazyChecker
-This repository contains a set of Google Apps Scripts developed me for the IEDC LaunchPad internship program at Amal Jyothi College Of Engineering, to help manage and track student progress on Google Forms.
+I was asked to validate the Google Form responses of about 60 students.
+That's a lot of work, so I was a bit lazy and decided to automate the process.
+I created some scripts, this repository contains those sciprts i developed for the IEDC LaunchPad internship program at Amal Jyothi College Of Engineering, to help manage and track student progress on Google Forms.
 The scripts use Google's built-in scripting language, Apps Script, to automate tasks such as sending email notifications to students and teachers (by specifying email), and analyzing completion data from Google Sheets.

 ## Features
 The repository contains three main scripts: